usawco/wallpaper/README.md

 # Revision history
 | when          | what   |
 | ------------- | :------|
+| 4.2.0   | Improved randomizer to be equally fair across set of handlers
 | 4.1.0   | Support for a generic RSS xml feed handler with help from [xml2js](https://www.npmjs.com/package/xml2js) |
 | 4.0.3   | Clarify installation step (i.e. [Semantic Versioning](https://docs.npmjs.com/getting-started/semantic-versioning)) |
 | 4.0.2   | 'Favorites' redesign (See [Providers](#providers) for more details and 'fav' action supported on API.